ponylang/ponyc/BUILD.md

 - `make clean` will clean your ponyc build, but not the libraries.
 - `make distclean` will delete the entire `build` directory, including the libraries.

 The build system defaults to using Clang on Unix.
-In order to use GCC, you must explicitly set it in the `configure` step: `make configure CC=gcc`.
+In order to use GCC, you must explicitly set it in the `configure` step: `make configure CC=gcc CXX=g++`.

 ## FreeBSD